davidwightman/javascript-compendium/dom.md

 .textContent
 - like innerText but preserves spacing, and script text if included. would also show text with style display: none.
 So, basically just cuts out the tags.

+## Values on input elements

+.value
+- You can get the value of an input with value

+.checked
+- For check box, this returns true or false.

+.placeholder
+- can be updated

+.href, .src
+- we have access to and can change

+## Methods

+.getAttribute()
+- pass in a string of desired attribute

+.setAttribute()
+- pass in two parameters, name

+.parentElement
+- find parent of given element
+- can do multiple parents to work up the dom tree

+.children
+- find things nested in element

+nextElementSibling

+previousElementSibling